Tips Bulletin

 When considering composting methods, remember the type of waste your family produces, the space available for your composting, and the amount of time and effort you’re willing to spend maintaining your bin or pile.
 The way to compost dog poop is a little different than cow or horse manure and a lot different than composting kitchen waste.

-Whatever composting techniques you choose, composting helps the environment by reducing food waste, offering options to recycle shredded paper, and lowering the carbon footprint compared to the recycling process.
+Whether you choose to use a compost tumbler vs bin, composting helps the environment by reducing food waste, offering options to recycle shredded paper, and lowering the carbon footprint compared to the recycling process.

 Composting Techniques – Open Air Composting